browserengineering/book/book/scheduling-and-threading.md

         self.time = None
 ```

-Now count total time spent in the two categories.
+Count the total time spent in the two categories.
 We'll also need a
-`handle_quit` hook in `Tab`, called from `Browser`.
+`handle_quit` hook in `Tab`, called from `Browser`, to print out the `Tab`
+rendering time.

 ``` {.python expected=False}
 class Tab: